-In the bowl of a food processor, combine the flour, Bob's grains, baking powder, brown sugar and salt.
+In the bowl of a food processor, combine flour, Bob's grains, baking powder, brown sugar and salt.
 Pulse to mix.
-Scatter the butter over the flour and pulse until the mixture resembles corn meal.
+Scatter butter over flour and pulse until the mixture resembles cornmeal.
 Transfer to a mixing bowl.
-Add the strawberries and toss to coat the berries with flour.
+Add strawberries and toss to coat with flour.

-In a separate bowl stir together the egg, sour cream, milk and vanilla.
-Pour this into the flour mixture and gently fold together until all the flour is moistened.
+In a separate bowl stir together egg, sour cream, milk and vanilla.
+Pour into the flour mixture and gently fold together until all the flour is moistened.

 Sprinkle a little flour on a work surface, turn out the dough, and gently knead it a few times to bring it together.
 Use a little more flour if necessary (this will be a sticky dough) but don't over mix!

 Transfer the dough to a baking sheet and pat it into a circle about 1-inch thick.
 With a dough cutter or long knife, cut into 8 wedges, leaving the circle intact.
-Sprinkle the top with demerrera, turbinado or brown sugar.
+Sprinkle the top with sugar.

-Bake the scones for 20 to 25 minutes until deep golden.
+Bake for 20 to 25 minutes, until deep golden.

 Cut the scones in half and top with sliced berries and sweetened whipped cream.